 Don't Hem in Havannah

-Newcastle Great Park wants to build 1,200 houses and a school within metres of Havannah Nature Reserve, in Newcastle.
+Newcastle Great Park Consortium wants to build 1,200 houses and two schools within metres of Havannah and Three Hills Nature Reserve, in Newcastle upon Tyne.

-Havannah is a Local Nature Reserve, Site of Nature Conservation Interest and a last haven for red squirrels in Newcastle.
+Havannah and Three Hills is a designated Local Nature Reserve and Local Wildlife Site and a last haven for red squirrels in Newcastle.

 Several protected species, including birds, bats, badgers and great crested newt depend on the reserve and surrounding fields, which are used by several threatened bird species, including skylark, linnet, curlew, lapwing, yellow hammer and grey partridge.